 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: SEP IRAs is a retirement plan that enables those who are self-employed to set aside a portion of their self-employment income.
-Contributions can only be made by an employer, so, as a self-employed individual, you (the employee) are limited to contributions from the employer role beyond the 25% you (the employer) have designated.
-If you have employees, it's required to contribute the same amount for them as you do for yourself.
-You may choose to contribute a flat-dollar amount or a percentage of wages to employee accounts.
-SEP IRAs may be ideal for entrepreneurs facing cycles of high revenue and low revenue.
-In contrast to some alternatives, SEP IRAs lack expensive setup or ongoing fees.
+Plan Overview: SEP IRAs offers a way to save for retirement that allows entrepreneurs to contribute a percentage of their net earnings.
+Contributions can only be made by an employer, so, as a sole proprietor, you (the employee) are limited to contributions from the employer role beyond the 25% you (the employer) already contributed.
+If you have employees, you must contribute the same amount for them as you do for yourself.
+You have the flexibility to contribute a set monetary value or a percentage of wages to employee accounts.
+SEP IRAs works well for companies with periods of inconsistent earnings.
+Unlike other plans, SEP IRAs don’t have expensive setup or ongoing fees.

 - 25% of compensation, or